 George left home at age 16 to pursue his career.
 He found work performing on radio stations, and eventually earned himself a spot on the honky-tonk circuit.

 George scored his first charted hit in 1955 with “Why Baby Why,” which peaked at No. 4.
 Of course, as previously mentioned, the tune was the first in a long string of Top 40 hits.

 Country Music Mourns a Legend

 If George Jones’ public funeral service at the Grand Ole Opry House on May 2, 2013, was any indication, his impact on country music is immeasurable.
 A legion of country music’s biggest stars, dignitaries, and fans took time to mourn the legend and bid farewell.

 Artists performing musical tributes included Randy Travis (“Amazing Grace”), Brad Paisley (“Me & Jesus”), Vince Gill (“Go Rest High on That Mountain”), Travis Tritt (“Why Me Lord”), Wynonna (“How Great Thou Art”), Ronnie Milsap (“When the Grass Grows Over Me”), Alan Jackson (“He Stopped Loving Her Today”), and more.

-Attendees and speakers included First Lady Laura Bush, Tennessee Governor Bill Haslam, CBS political correspondent Bob Schieffer, Charlie Daniels, Barbara Mandrell, Kenny Chesney, Kid Rock, Garth Brooks, Tanya Tucker, and more.
+Attendees and speakers included former First Lady Laura Bush, Tennessee Governor Bill Haslam, CBS political correspondent Bob Schieffer, Charlie Daniels, Barbara Mandrell, Kenny Chesney, Kid Rock, Garth Brooks, Tanya Tucker, and more.